MidrarAdham/kickstart.nvim/README.md

 - In your Terminal, change directory to ".local/share/nvim/mason/packages/python-lsp-server/venv/"
 - Open "pyvenv.cfg" and change "include-system-site-packages" to true
 - Save and exit

+Editing a Python script using nvim gives a lot of warnings.
+The only way I managed to silence some of these errors is by adjusting the pylsp.lua file.
+The pylsp.lua is located in .local/share/nvim/lazy/nvim-lspconfig/lua/lspconfig/server_configurations.
+To revert the file to its default state, comment out the lua block (lines 31-43)